hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - importance of patching strategy for endpoint:
     - <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
     - <span style="color: #bb6600;">the organization can identify endpoint vulnerabilities</span>
+  - benefit of installing Cisco AMP for Endpoints on a network: protect endpoint systems through <span style="color: #bb6600;">application control and real-time streaming</span>
   - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
   - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>
   - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>